 Water voles

 Work has been carried out to enhance the habitat of water voles, following on from the water vole survey conducted last year.
 The work only concerns the water voles present on the nature reserve and land owned by EDC, not on the land owned by the rugby club.
-The Scottish Government Nature Restoration Fund provided the funding for this project, and the works include:
+The Scottish Government Nature Restoration Fund provided the funding for this project.

 The works have taken place in the north woods; the grassland area at the top of Heather Drive; and the grassland area along the eastern edge of the Moss running alongside Bea's Path.